chef/automate/components/docs-chef-io/content/automate/DR.md

 {{< note >}}

-Both the clusters should be configured with same storage i.e., if Primary cluster is configured with a AWS S3 (per say the bucket name is `chef-automate-DR`), then DR cluser should also configured with same bucket (`chef-automate-DR`) in AWS S3.
+Both the clusters should be configured with same storage i.e., if Primary cluster is configured with a object storage (per say the bucket name is `chef-automate-DR`, similar to S3), then DR cluser should also configured with same bucket (`chef-automate-DR`) in the same object storage.

 {{< /note >}}